zheensuseyi/zheensuseyi/README.md

   <h1>Hello!
 My Name Is Zheen Suseyi. </h1>

-  <h2> I Am An Aspiring Software Developer With A Deep Love for Swift, Python, And All Things Programming! </h2>
+  <h2> I am an aspiring software developer with a passion for mobile development, web development, and all things programming! </h2>

   ## My Skills